 When you use FullStory on your site, you are sending data about your users (which may or may not be personal data) into your FullStory account, which is like your very own safe deposit box.

 In the same way that a bank doesn’t access the contents of your safe deposit box, FullStory doesn’t access the data in your FullStory account.
 You’ll work directly with your customers to honor their requests about the data you have captured and stored about them whether it is in your FullStory account or not.
 We will help by providing tools that allow you to easily access, change, remove and delete the data in your FullStory account at your user’s request.

 Because FullStory is a processor, you may need to obtain consent from your identified users for the way that you plan to use FullStory to process their data.
 If so, we suggest you be as clear as possible about how you use FullStory and why your end users might want to grant you consent to identify them for those purposes.

-For example, if you use FullStory on your support team, you could explain that you use FullStory to provide faster and better support to your customers and aid your engineering team in solving bugs and improving their user experience.
+For example, if you use FullStory on your support team, you could explain that you use FullStory session replay to provide faster and better support to your customers and aid your engineering team in solving bugs and improving their user experience.
 We believe that being more descriptive about how you’re using data to ultimately help your customers will improve the likelihood that they grant consent.

 Do I need to obtain consent before I do any session recording at all with FullStory?

 Not necessarily.
 The GDPR is primarily concerned with personal data and defining the rights that an EU citizen has to their own data.
 An unidentified session is just that, unidentified, and as such recording that session for the purpose of session replay/session playback is a-ok.